wonrzrzeczny/CTF-writeups/Square 2018/C6/README.md

 ![hex2.png](hex2.png)

-For every of 16 arguments we provide at the input the following procedure is called:
+For every argument we provide at the input the following procedure is called:

 * Let's call our argument x
 * ebx (equal to 37 at the beginning) is multiplied by the x-th entry in the array